QuentinRa/blog.quentinra.dev/operating-systems/windows/knowledge/index.md

-# Operating system
+# Operating System (Windows)

 <div class="row row-cols-md-2"><div>

 Microsoft Windows is the most used operating system.
 Windows versions that were quite used are Windows XP, Windows 7, Windows 10, and now Windows 11 is slowly gaining new users.

-> There are a lot of things that are similar to [Linux Operating systems](/info/linux/knowledge/index.md), so I will add fewer details here.
+> There are a lot of things that are similar to [Linux Operating systems](/operating-systems/linux/knowledge/index.md), so I will add fewer details here.
 </div><div>

 Some dates about the latest versions